-The 2013 Grade 7 Common Core Mathematics Test will consist of three books that are administered over three successive days, with one book per day.
-The 2013 Grade 7 Common Core Mathematics Test is designed so that most students will complete Book 1 and Book 2 in approximately 50 minutes each and Book 3 in about 70 minutes.
-While it is likely that most students will complete each book sooner, students are permitted 90 minutes to complete each book.
+The 2015 Grade 7 Common Core Mathematics Test will consist of three books that are administered over three successive days, with one book per day.
+The 2015 Grade 7 Common Core Mathematics Test is designed so that most students will complete Book 1 and Book 2 in approximately 40 minutes each and Book 3 in about 70 minutes.
+While it is likely that most students will complete each book sooner, students are permitted 80 minutes to complete Book 1, 80 minutes to complete Book 2, and 90 minutes to complete Book 3.
 This design provides ample time for students who work at different paces.
 For more information regarding what students may do once they have completed their work, please refer to the section, "When Students Have Completed Their Tests."